 The Tempranillo wine is best served at 60 to 68 degrees Fahrenheit.
 It’s best to decant it for around an hour before serving.
 You can store it for ten years or more in a properly built cellar.
 Visit Spain Through the Tempranillo Wine

-Now that you know more answers to the question “what is Tempranillo wine?” you’ll enjoy it more.
+Now that you know more answers to the question “What is Tempranillo wine?” you’ll enjoy it more.
 Understanding how it flourished in the Spanish countryside can give you a richer appreciation of its history and features.
 One sip can transport you to Spain and bring you a wonderful sensory experience.